sunilvijayan7/Mobility-Hasura-GraphQL-Firebase-Postgresql/README.md

-# Wallet-App-made-in-Flutter-Hasura-GraphQL-Firebase-Postgresql
+# Mobility-App-made-in-Flutter-Hasura-GraphQL-Firebase-Postgresql
-A Wallet App Made in Flutter Hasura GraphQL Firebase with PostgresSQL as Database.
+A Mobility App Made in Flutter Hasura GraphQL Firebase with PostgresSQL as Database.